3K0CRYPT/senior-year/OS 442/mem-sim/googletest/googletest/docs/V1_5_FAQ.md

 like this, there is a hack: just include the entire `foo.cc` file in your unit test.
 For example:
 ```
-// File foo_unittest.cc

-// The headers section
 ...

-// Renames main() in foo.cc to make room for the unit test main()
 #define main FooMain

 #include "a/b/foo.cc"

-// The tests start here.
 ...
 ```